MolecularCartography/Optimus/README.md

 5. (*Optional*) Exclusion of rarely observed features, i.e. features that occur in a small number of runs only.
 6. (*Optional*) Exclusion of features for which MS/MS spectra were not acquired.
 7. (*Optional*) Exclusion of features that are not reproducible in pooled quality control (QC) runs.
-8. (*Optional*) Imputation of intensities of missing features.
+8. (*Optional*) Exclusion of features that are not reproducible in replicate runs.
+9. (*Optional*) Exclusion of features corresponding to compounds eluting in the beginning or end of LC-runs.
-9. (*Optional*) Putative molecular annotation of detected features by mz-RT matching to a list of molecules of interest.
+10. (*Optional*) Putative molecular annotation of detected features by mz-RT matching to a list of molecules of interest.
 This implements a molecular identification at the level *putatively annotated compounds*, corresponding to the level 2 of the Metabolomics Standards Initiative; see [Sumner et al. (2007) Metabolomics, 3(3), 211-221](http://link.springer.com/article/10.1007%2Fs11306-007-0082-2) for details.
 Note that MS/MS validation of putative annotations is needed (currently not provided in Optimus).
 The list of molecules of interest can be directly exported from [GNPS](http://gnps.ucsd.edu/) as a result of MS/MS matching against spectral libraries available at GNPS.
 Alternatively, the list can be provided as a CSV file created manually.
-10. (*Optional*) Normalization of intensities of detected features.
+11. (*Optional*) Normalization of intensities of detected features.
 Currently, several normalization methods are available, based on:
   * total ion current (TIC) of each run;
   * internal standards present in all runs;
   * features detected in pooled QC samples.
+12. (*Optional*) Exporting spectral data of detected features for further downstream analysis with third-party tools, including those performing *In-Silico* prediction such as [Sirius](https://bio.informatik.uni-jena.de/software/sirius/) or [MS-FINDER](http://prime.psc.riken.jp/Metabolomics_Software/MS-FINDER/index.html).
-11. Creating a heat map of intensities of detected features across all samples.
+12. Creating a heat map of intensities of detected features across all samples.
-12. Visualizing samples on a 3D PCA plot.
+13. Visualizing samples on a 3D PCA plot.
-13. Creating spatial maps of detected features that can be visualized in [`ili app](https://github.com/ili-toolbox/ili).
+14. Creating spatial maps of detected features that can be visualized in [`ili app](https://github.com/ili-toolbox/ili).
 It is a web-application for interactive visualization of spatial data mapped either on an image or a 3D model, also developed by Alexandrov Team.

-## What it doesn't do? (so far)

-The workflow doesn't support MS/MS-based metabolite identification and adducts deconvolution.
-We are working on it.

 ## System requirements

  * *Operating system*: only 64-bit systems are supported; MS Windows, Linux or Apple OS X.
- * *RAM*: 1 GB is minimal amount.
+ * *RAM*: 2 GB is minimal amount.
 Generally, it is not enough for analysis of large datasets containing about a hundred or more LC-MS runs.
 However, it is sufficient for smaller ones.
 After all, it very much depends on the data itself (instrument, mass resolution, LC run-time, etc) and workflow settings.
  * *CPU*: no special requirements.
 The more powerful your CPU is, the faster Optimus works.
 It leverages effectively multicore processors for parallel execution which improves the overall performance dramatically.
  * *Hard drive*: all Optimus components take about 2.5 GB.
 During the execution Optimus creates temporary files that can occupy up to few times more space than initial dataset.
 Those files are not deleted automatically to enable iterative execution and re-execution of Optimus.
 However, there is an option inside the workflow to clean up temporary files.